-Warming cabinets are most commonly used in food service but they also find their place in other industries.
-In a healthcare setting we’re primarily warming fluids and solutions or blankets and towels.
+Warming cabinets are most commonly used in foodservice but they also find their place in other industries.
+In a healthcare setting, we’re primarily warming fluids and solutions or blankets and towels.
 These units are typically sold by companies that sell exclusively to the healthcare industry.
-Warming cabinets are used in hospitals, family practice, physical therapy, massage, salons and spas.
+Warming cabinets are used in hospitals, family practice, physical therapy, massage, salons, and spas.

 Considerations Before Buying

-You can buy new, used, rent or lease.
+You can buy new, used, rent, or lease.
 There are two types of vendors in the new equipment arena.
-You can buy from a single source supplier that can provide everything that makes heat in a kitchen.
+You can buy from a single-source supplier that can provide everything that makes heat in a kitchen.
 All of the equipment can be from a single brand.
 You can also buy from a specialty supplier that focuses on one type of equipment.
-There are companies that design, manufacture and sell only French Fry warmers, for example.
+There are companies that design, manufacture, and sell only French Fry warmers, for example.

-A holding cabinet needs to physically fit among your other equipment as well as the work space reserved for the cooking and wait staff.
+A holding cabinet needs to physically fit among your other equipment as well as the workspace reserved for the cooking and wait staff.
 Cabinet doors need room to open and can usually be hinged from either side.
 If it is a mobile cabinet it will need to fit through doorways with casters large enough to handle any bumps along the way.
-Consider height of doorways as well as any protruding door handles.
+Consider the height of doorways as well as any protruding door handles.
 Some shorter models are stackable.
 Vertical real estate is usually cheaper.
-Under counter space can be filled with an undercounter cabinet.
+Under counter space can be filled with an under-counter cabinet.
 Planning out your kitchen and serving spaces to scale on graph paper can be a useful exercise.

 Energy Use and Efficiency

 If a cabinet needs to be moved it needs to be durable.
 The more you move it the more durable it should be.
 Some vendors claim dent and impact resistant body materials on their more durable cabinets.
 If you are moving cabinets from the back of the house to the front or perhaps moving food around a hospital moderate durability should suffice.
-If it is going to be loaded on trucks for multi-location catering or daily institutional delivery then you are going to want a design intended for that purpose with sturdy welded construction, good bumpers, stout maneuverability handles and large locking casters.
+If it is going to be loaded on trucks for multi-location catering or daily institutional delivery then you are going to want a design intended for that purpose with sturdy welded construction, good bumpers, stout maneuverability handles, and large locking casters.
 Alternate power options like canned fuel and batteries are useful when outlets are not available.
 Special weather protections are available for some units.

 Several different common types of food containment are available to you and they will be dictated by the food you need to hold.
-Food is going to be held in pans, trays, baskets, sheets or covered plates.
-Those food containers will be suspended within a cabinet by shelves, slides, bins or wire loops specifically designed for holding round covered plates.
+Food is going to be held in pans, trays, baskets, sheets, or covered plates.
+Those food containers will be suspended within a cabinet by shelves, slides, bins, or wire loops specifically designed for holding round covered plates.
 Shelves can be solid or have holes in them.
-Slide options include fixed wire, lip load, bottom load and universal.
-Some considerations for internal arrangement include versatility, stability and ease of cleaning.
+Slide options include fixed wire, lip load, bottom load, and universal.
+Some considerations for an internal arrangement include versatility, stability, and ease of cleaning.
 If the interior is versatile you can hold many different types of containment devices and adjust your slides or shelves accordingly.
 Stability is particularly desired for transportation and correctional holding.
 Cleaning is a regular task.
 If you can place a hand below a rung and move upward catching 5 or 6 rungs in a single movement, that's a quick way to move complicated geometries to the dishwasher.

 The Future of Food Warming

 This new breed of super equipment is being developed right now.
-It's coming from the minds of engineers who are rethinking the heat source, the moisture component, the control system, heat delivery and the overall redesign of traditional kitchen equipment.
+It's coming from the minds of engineers who are rethinking the heat source, the moisture component, the control system, heat delivery, and the overall redesign of traditional kitchen equipment.
 At Tutco-Farnam, heaters and temperature control is our specialty.
-We have worked with numerous equipment manufacturers to develop uniform, efficient and tightly controlled heating systems that safely hold food longer without sacraficing food flavor and integrity.
+We have worked with numerous equipment manufacturers to develop uniform, efficient, and tightly controlled heating systems that safely hold food longer without sacrificing food flavor and integrity.
 We can supply standard models or design something completely custom.
 Contact us today with your unique appliance heating needs and see what Tutco-Fanam can do for you.